Scientists discovered that major U.S. cities are quietly sinking

 But groundwater isn't the only cause.
 In Texas, the extraction of oil and gas is adding to the problem, while natural geological processes, like the settling of land following the retreat of ice sheets thousands of years ago, affect cities such as Chicago, Nashville, and Portland.

-A particularly concerning finding of the research is "differential motion"—where neighbouring areas of a city sink at different rates or even move in opposite directions.
+The research also covers "differential motion", where different areas of a city sink at different rates or even move in opposite directions.
 This uneven sinking is potentially dangerous because it puts stress on buildings, roads, and bridges, causing them to tilt, crack, or become structurally compromised.

 Cities like San Antonio, Austin, Fort Worth, and Memphis are identified as having the highest risk of structural damage due to these uneven movements.
 In San Antonio alone, approximately one in every 45 buildings may be vulnerable.